First Day of School Success Tips

 You can think of a school year as a mountain road with a lot of twists and turns.
 A bit of preparation can serve as a guardrail to help your child and his teachers keep his car on the road, make good progress and enjoy the ride.

-ABOUT THE AUTHOR: Dan Coulter is the writer/producer of the INTRICATE MINDS video that help students understand and accept classmates with Asperger Syndrome and other differences.
-You can read more articles on his website at: www.coultervideo.com.
+ABOUT THE AUTHOR: Dan Coulter is the writer/producer of the INTRICATE MINDS videos that help students in elementary through high school understand and accept classmates with Asperger Syndrome and other differences.
+You can read more articles on his website at: coultervideo.com.

-Copyright 2006 Dan Coulter All Rights Reserved.
+Copyright 2006 Dan Coulter (Revised 2014) All Rights Reserved.
 Used by Permission.